ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 ## Capitalization

-Use sentence capitalization for titles and headings rather than title capitalization, unless the client expresses a preference for title capitalization.
-If you’re unsure, check the client’s style guide (if they have one) or match formatting to their existing documentation.
+Use sentence capitalization for titles and headings rather than title capitalization, unless the customer expresses a preference for title capitalization.
+If you’re unsure, check the customer's style guide (if they have one) or match formatting to their existing documentation.

 *  ✅ Using multiplayer with anonymous users

-Title capitalization: Capitalize the first word of the title and all nouns, verbs, adjectives and adverbs.
+Title capitalization: Capitalize the first word of the title and all nouns, verbs, adjectives, and adverbs.
 Don’t capitalize articles (a, the), prepositions (on, over), and conjunctions (and, but).

 *  ✅ Setting up Stripe Checkout and Email Subscription with Flask and Code Capsules

 Some company names use irregular capitalization rules.
-We’ve compiled a list of common examples here, but you should check the company’s website to confirm their preferred formatting if there’s any doubt.
+We've compiled a list of common examples [here](./vocabulary/brandnames), but you should check the company website to confirm their preferred formatting if there's any doubt.

-If a business’s website doesn’t clear up how to capitalize their brand name, follow Wikipedia’s usage.
+If the company website doesn't clear up how to capitalize their brand name, follow Wikipedia usage.

 Capitalize the names of websites and web publications.
-Don’t italicize.
+Don't italicize.

 ## Commas